mkbabb/parse-that/docs/tranches/B/B.md

 The 2026-08-01 resurrection source packet is `research/NOVELTY-FIRST-MECHANISM-ATLAS-2026-08-01.md`, with its closed registry schema and experiment law under `coordination/` and exact resume at `NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md`.
-N-IETM (effect-aware, edit-indexed transactional memoization) is the sole next private prototype and targets PL-BE only.
+N-IETM is the sole next private prior-art-aware integration experiment and targets PL-BE only.
+Its incremental-packrat substrate is established prior art; only parse-that- specific callback/environment/effect and complete-product closure remains an open hypothesis.
 N-DNF/N-WRR remain born-RED NO-GO holds;
 N-GLL is fatal-only and currently NO-GO.
 Failed A1 is terminal archaeology and may not be resumed.
 This source boundary changes no ownership, product, candidate, package, API, release, or BBNF edge.